Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Introduction

 \paragraph{\textbf{Strata of $k$-differentials}} The space of quadratic differentials is the cotangent space to moduli space of curves and thus fundamental in Teichm\"uller dynamics.
 We give formulas for Chern classes, Euler characteristics and for the intersection theory in these spaces.
 In fact, our formulas work uniformly for spaces of $k$-differentials for all~$k \geq 1$.
-Having the quadratic case in mind, we write $\ol{\cQ} = \bP \Xi^k \ol \cM_{g,n}(\mu)$ for the space of multi-scale $k$-differentials defined in \cite{CoMoZa}, which coincides (up to explicit isotropy groups, see \autoref{lem:deg_d}) with the compactification as above of the associated linear submanifold obtained via the canonical covering construction.
+Having the quadratic case in mind, we write $\ol{\cQ} = \bP \Xi^k \ol \cM_{g,n}(\mu)$ for the space of multi-scale $k$-differentials defined in \cite{CoMoZa}.
+The space $\ol{\cQ}$ is the disjoint union over all divisors~$d$ of~$k$ of the subspaces parametrizing powers of $k/d$-differentials.
+We write $\ol{\cQ}_{\mathrm{pr}} = \bP \Xi_{\mathrm{pr}} ^k \ol \cM_{g,n}(\mu)$ for the (still possibly disconnected) subspace of \emph{primitive multi-scale $k$-differentials}, the closure of the components corresponding to $d=1$.
+The space $\ol{\cQ}$ coincides (up to explicit isotropy groups, see \autoref{lem:deg_d}) with the compactification as above of the linear submanifolds associated to its connected components obtained via the canonical covering construction.

-The formulas in \autoref{intro:Chern} apply to $\ol{\cQ}$ viewed as a linear submanifold in some higher genus stratum~$\cM_{\wh g,\wh n}(\wh \mu)$.
+The formulas in \autoref{intro:Chern} apply to the connected components of $\ol{\cQ}$ viewed as linear submanifolds in some higher genus stratum~$\cM_{\wh g,\wh n}(\wh \mu)$.
 However the fundamental class of these submanifolds is not known, conceivably it is not even a tautological class.
 The main challenge here is to convert these formulas into formulas that can be evaluated on $\ol{\cQ}$ viewed as a submanifold in $\barmoduli[g,n]$ where the fundamental class is given by Pixton's formula.